Log time

 5. Specify the time you want to log, then click Log Time.

-You can log project-specific time on a project, task, or issue.
+You can log project-specific time on a project, task, or issue in the following sections:

-• You must have at least Contribute permissions to the project, task, or issue with access to Log Hours.
+• Contribute or higher permissions to the project, task, or issue with access to Log Hours.

 For more information about granting permissions on projects, see Share a project in Adobe Workfront.

-• If you want to log time directly to a project, your Workfront administrator must enable the Log time directly on projects setting under Timesheet & Hours > Preferences.
+• Your Workfront administrator must enable the Log time directly on projects setting under Timesheet & Hours > Preferences, if you want to log time directly to a project.

 For more information about allowing users to log hours directly to projects, see Configure timesheet and hour preferences.

-The following are required before you can log hours on the Hours tab of a project, task, or issue:
+To log time in the Updates section of a project, task, or issue:

-• You must have at least Contribute permissions to the project with access to Log Hours.
+• Contribute or higher permissions to the project with access to Log Hours.
 For more information about granting permissions on projects, see Share a project in Adobe Workfront.

-• If you want to log time directly to a project, your Workfront administrator must enable the Log time directly on projects setting under Timesheet & Hours > Preferences.
+• Your Workfront administrator must enable the Log time directly on projects setting under Timesheet & Hours > Preferences, if you want to log time directly to a project.
 For more information about allowing users to log hours directly to projects, see Configure timesheet and hour preferences.

-To log time on a project, task, or issue:
+To log time in the Hours section of a project, task, or issue:

-1. Navigate to a project, task, or issue.
+1. Go to a project, task, or issue.

 3. Click Log Time.